bluebindu/bluebindu.github.io/content/logbook/AI-ist-Tot-Theory of Mind-LLMs-Non-Dual-Śaiva-Tantra/index.md

 thought.”
 I know this from my own experience.
-In those contemplations by the river, I invited a subtle intention—“I am willing to experience whatever needs to be experienced in this moment”—and then let it go, permitting what- ever subtle energy was percolating beneath the citta-vr. tti, the mental-emotional fluctuations, to arise from a point of stillness.
+In those contemplations by the river, I invited a subtle intention—“I am willing to experience whatever needs to be experienced in this moment”—and then let it go, permitting what- ever subtle energy was percolating beneath the *citta-vṛtti*, the mental-emotional fluctuations, to arise from a point of stillness.